theredkoala21/lxd-webgui/README.md

 ## LXD

-install lxd: as described here:
+install lxd as described here:
  - https://linuxcontainers.org/lxd/getting-started-cli/
  - https://www.stgraber.org/2016/03/15/lxd-2-0-installing-and-configuring-lxd-212/

+My lxd init looks like this:
 ```
 $ sudo lxd init
 Name of the storage backend to use (dir or zfs): zfs